rescuedragon/exight2.0/INFO_LOG.md

   5) Set DATABASE_URL (with SSL) on the API server and restart API
   6) Register a user via API and then log in from the app

 - Current status: API health is OK; register returns 500 (DB not reachable).
-We’ll fix SG/VPC first.
+We'll fix SG/VPC first.

 ---